xiaolai/regular-investing-in-box/docs/en/README.md

 > * we can take each **historical high** as the starting point for Period B of a full cycle;
 > * we can only determine the historical high of a period **after the fact**;
 > * it takes **at least two full cycles** to determine a **trend**;
-> * the best we can do is to determine that a trend is **more likely**;
+> * the best we can do is determine that a trend is **more likely**;
 > * an upward trend often results in a **new historical high**, but we can only determine the highest price of a cycle after the fact;
 > * long-term holding refers to holding for **at least two full cycles**, or through two bear markets and two bull markets.

-If we use this upgraded way of thinking to look at any price chart we will get a completely different result than before.
+If we use this upgraded way of thinking to look at any price chart, we will get a completely different result than before.
 Below is the price chart for the S&P 500 from 1956 to 2019:

 ![Figure08](../images/Figure08.png)